 - Basil – fresh basil is a key element of this recipe.
 To maximize the taste experience, do not use dried basil.

 We recommend you eat your gnocchi alla sorrentina the same day or the day after.

-You can store the gnocchi in the freezer as well, either raw (before boiling them) or after cooking them.
-Let them thaw before heating them up in the oven before serving.
+You can store them in the freezer as well, either raw (before boiling them) or after cooking them.
+Let them thaw before heating them up in the oven.

 Gnocchi alla sorrentina

-Once the sauce is ready, take away the clove of garlic and place almost all of the sauce in a big bowl.
-Preheat the oven to 250°C on grill mode.
+- Once the sauce is ready, take away the clove of garlic and place almost all of the sauce in a big bowl.
+Preheat the oven to 250°C (480°F) on grill mode.

 - Pass the gnocchi briefly in boiling salted water until they float and carefully place them in the bowl with the sauce.
 Mix to cover all of the gnocchi in sauce.